Bitcoin Price Will Hit $25,000 By End of 2018, Says Cryptocurrency Bull Tom Lee

-Bitcoin’s price will soar to $25,000 by December 2018, says noted bitcoin bull Tom Lee.
-Lee made the prediction in the wake of an overnight spike in bitcoin prices following a two-week drought, when BTC plunged below $7,000.
+Bitcoin’s price will soar to $25,000 by December 2018 says noted bitcoin bull Tom Lee.
+Lee made the prediction in the wake of an overnight spike in bitcoin prices following a two-week drought when BTC plunged below $7,000.

 “We still feel pretty confident that bitcoin is a great risk-reward and we think it could reach $25,000 by the end of the year,” Lee, the co-founder of Fundstrat, told CNBC April 12. (video below).